Sunday, July 12, 2026

 Iran initially chose to train in Tucson, Arizona, during the World Cup, but just weeks after that announcement went public, the U.S. and Israel launched joint attacks on Iran on Feb.
 28 that threw the team’s participation into question.

-The back and forth carried on for months.
+The back-and-forth carried on for months.
 FIFA repeatedly stated it wanted all qualified teams to participate.
 Iranian officials delivered seemingly contradictory statements.
 The most fluid stance came from U.S. President Donald Trump, who said he didn’t care if Iran participated, but after a meeting with FIFA supposedly said they would be welcome, then said he couldn’t guarantee the players’ “life and safety.”

-FIFA denied Iran’s request to move its matches to Mexico, but allowed the federation to have its base camp in Tijuana.
+FIFA denied Iran’s request to move its matches to Mexico, but it allowed the federation to have its base camp in Tijuana.
 The federation said it requested the move, but Mexican President Claudia Sheinbaum said the U.S. didn’t want the Iranian team staying overnight in the country.

 Iran next faces Belgium in Los Angeles on June 21, then squares off against Egypt in FIFA’s Pride Match in Seattle on June 26.